 Over the years our instructors at Tattooing 101 have worked in shops all over the world.
 Now, we've pooled our knowledge to give back and help you (the next generation of artists!) become successful.
 This knowledge hub is designed to help aspiring tattoo artists find employment within a studio and land that dream tattoo apprenticeship.
+So if you're just starting out and wondering how to get a tattoo apprenticeship then read on and find out!

 Looking for an apprenticeship in your city?